verrazzano/docs/content/en/docs/applications/_index.md

 TODO - Details to be provided by different author.

 ### OAM ContainerizedWorkload
-The `ContainerizedWorkload` should be used for long-running container workloads which are not covered by the workload types above.
+The `ContainerizedWorkload` should be used for long-running container workloads which are not covered by the workload types described previously.
 This workload type is similar to the `Deployment` workload.
 It is provided to ensure that OAM can be used for non-Kubernetes deployment environments.
 See the [OAM specification](https://github.com/oam-dev/spec/blob/v0.2.1/core/workloads/containerized_workload/containerized_workload.md).